RaffaelloBertini/ShibbolethBundle-1/README.md

 ### 1. app/config/config.yml

-Important note: In my local setup, I use port 8080.
+FYI: In my local setup, I use port 8080.
 By default, Symfony redirects the user to port 80 when using SSL.
 You can change this behavior under the framework configuration as shown below.

 ```yml